Apprenticeships and Funding

 This is a blended programme of learning.
 Our Level 2 materials comprise on-line interactive presentations with voice-overs and tons of practice activities.
 At Levels 3 and 4 we introduce more traditional study manuals alongside the on-line materials.

-We also run “Drop-in” tutor supported sessions at our venues in Exeter, Falmouth, Plymouth and Taunton.
+Although the majority of our apprentices are spread across the country and study remotely, we run tutor supported sessions at our venues in Exeter, Falmouth, Plymouth and Taunton.
 Some of our apprentices attend every week for the whole day, some for half a day, and some as and when they need to.
-Because of the distances involved, some study from their offices.
-Where apprentices don’t attend the drop-in sessions, their personal tutor will contact them each week to monitor progress and provide any tutor support required.
-They are also available throughout the week to answer questions by email or phone and to mark progress tests and give feedback

-The requirement to comply with the 20% rule for off-the-job training has been a thorny one and employers have adopted differing approaches to dealing with it.
+The requirement to comply with a minimum of 6 hours per week OTJT (the 20% rule) has been a thorny one and employers have adopted differing approaches to dealing with it.
 However, AELP (the Association of Employment and Learning Providers) have issued guidance on the application of the rule, which will hopefully make compliance much easier to plan for and to evidence.

 Sections of the guidance are quoted below.
 Do please ask us if you would like a copy of the full guidance emailed to you and would like to discuss its implementation.